How Much Do Cat Sitters Charge? (2026 Rate Guide)

 - Position yourself.
 New and building reviews?
 Start near the bottom of the range.
 Insured, certified and well-reviewed?
 Price toward the top.

 - Charge for two visits when the cat needs two.
-Don't discount a second daily visit to a token amount; it's a second trip across town.
+Do not discount a second daily visit to a token amount; it is a second trip across town.

 - Raise rates yearly.
-If you're regularly fully booked, you're underpriced — review at least once a year.
+If you are regularly fully booked, you are underpriced.
+Review at least once a year.

 A clear, confident rate also reads as professionalism.
-If you're not sure tipping factors in, here's whether owners tip cat sitters.
+If you are not sure whether tipping factors in, here is whether owners tip cat sitters.

 Frequently asked questions

-- How much do cat sitters charge per day?
+- How much does cat sitting cost per day?

-- For daytime care, most owners book one or two drop-in visits a day.
-One 30-minute visit averages about $28, and two visits a day typically run $40–$70 total, depending on your area and the number of cats.
-A full overnight stay in the home is priced separately at $75–$150 a night (often $60–$90 outside major cities), because the sitter is on duty through the night rather than stopping by.
+- Cat sitting typically costs $40–$70 per day for the most common arrangement: two drop-in visits (morning and evening).
+One 30-minute visit averages about $28, and two visits a day bring the daily total to $40–$70 depending on your area and the number of cats.
+In higher-cost cities like New York or San Francisco, daily cat sitting costs can reach $80–$100+.
+A full overnight stay (sitter in your home for 10–12 hours) is priced separately at $75–$150 a night, not included in the per-day figure.

 - What is the difference between a cat sitting visit and an overnight?

-- A drop-in visit is a 15–60 minute stop to feed, scoop the litter box, play and check on the cat — billed per visit, and the default for most healthy cats.
-An overnight means the sitter sleeps in the home and is present for 10–12 hours, so it's billed per night and costs far more.
+- A drop-in visit is a 15–60 minute stop to feed, scoop the litter box, play and check on the cat, billed per visit, and the default for most healthy cats.
+An overnight means the sitter sleeps in the home and is present for 10–12 hours, billed per night and costing far more ($75–$150).
 Overnights make sense for anxious cats, kittens, or cats needing close medical supervision; most cats do fine with one or two daily visits.

 - Do cat sitters charge per cat?